 In today’s article, I’ll begin by sharing the fallacy in this way of thinking and how our brains are wired in relation to trading.
-Then I’ll cover the ONLY TWO SCENARIOS you should use set and forget trading.
+Then I’ll cover the ONLY TWO SCENARIOS you should use a forex set and forget trading strategy.

-The Irony & Fallacy of Set & Forget Trading
+The Irony & Fallacy of Set and Forget Forex Trading

 The irony (and fallacy) hiding behind this one size fits all approach is it assumes you are responsible enough to make a good trade entry, stop loss and take profit, BUT you are clearly not mature, intelligent or responsible enough to manage a trade.
 How ridiculous.

 To be fair, our brains are not wired for all the mechanics of trading, and our natural bias is negative towards most things, especially threats.